Column $\ell_{2,0}$-norm regularized factorization model of low-rank matrix recovery and its computation: Numerical experiments

 Next we consider the MovieLens dataset from \url{http://www.grouplens.org/node/73}.
 The dataset contains two subdatasets: the Movie-100K dataset and the Movie-1M dataset, and the rating range is from $r_{\rm min}=1$ to $r_{\rm max}=5$.
 The Movie-100K dataset contains 100,000 ratings for 1682 movies by 943 users, while the latter contains 1,000,209 ratings of 3900 movies made by 6040 users.
 For the Movie-100K dataset, we also consider the data matrix $\widetilde{M}^0=M^0-3$ so as to be consistent with the code of ADMM.
 We first randomly select $n_r$ users from $\widetilde{M}^0$ and randomly select their $n_c$ column ratings, and then sample the observed entries with the schemes in \eqref{sampling-scheme}.
 Table \ref{Movie-100K} reports the averaged NMAE, rank and running time (in seconds) after running the setting $(n_r,n_c)=(943,1682)$ {\bf five} times.
 We see that Algorithm \ref{HMAP} yields a little better NMAE than other three solvers do, Algorithm \ref{AMM} gives worse NMAE than ADMM does for ${\rm SR}=0.1$ and $0.15$; and Algorithm \ref{AMM} and \ref{HMAP} yield the lowest rank solutions for all test problems, but ADMM gives the highest rank solutions.

 For the Movie-1M dataset, we first randomly select $n_r$ users and their $n_c$ column ratings from $M^0$, and then sample the observed entries with Scheme 1 in \eqref{sampling-scheme}.
 We consider the setting of $n_r=n_c$ with $n_r=1500, 2000$ or $3000$ and the setting of $(n_r,n_c)=(6040,3706)$.
-Table \ref{Movie-1M} reports the averaged NMAE, rank and running time (in seconds) after running {\bf five} times for each setting.
+Table \ref{Movie-1M} reports the average NMAE, rank and running time (in seconds) after running {\bf five} times for each setting.
 We see that for this dataset, the solvers have similar performance as they do for the Movie-100K.

 We also consider the Netflix dataset in \url{https://www.kaggle.com/netflix-inc/netflix-prize-data\#qualifying.txt}.
 For this dataset, we first randomly select $n_r$ users and their $n_c$ column ratings from $M^0$, and then sample the observed entries with the schemes in \eqref{sampling-scheme}.
 We consider the setting of $n_r=n_c$ with $n_r=6000,8000$ and $10000$.
-Table \ref{Netflix} reports the averaged NMAE, rank and running time (in seconds) of three solvers after running {\bf five} times for each setting (the results of ADMM are not reported for these instances since it is too time-consuming).
+Table \ref{Netflix} reports the average NMAE, rank and running time (in seconds) of three solvers after running {\bf five} times for each setting (the results of ADMM are not reported for these instances since it is too time-consuming).
 For this dataset, the three solvers have similar performance as they do for the MovieLens dataset.
 Among others, Algorithm \ref{HMAP} yields better outputs than other two solvers do, and it requires less half of the time than Algorithm \ref{AMM} does.
 So, Algorithm \ref{HMAP} has a remarkable advantage in running time for large-scale instances.

-From the numerical tests of the previous two subsections, we conclude that for simulated data, Algorithm \ref{AMM} and \ref{HMAP} are superior to ALS and ADMM in terms of rank and relative error; and for the three real datasets, Algorithm \ref{HMAP} is superior to other three solvers in terms of rank and NMAE except for jester-3, and Algorithm \ref{AMM} is worse than ALS and ADMM do when ${\rm SR}=0.1$ and $0.15$.
-In addition, Algorithm \ref{HMAP} is superior to other three solvers in terms of running time.
+From the numerical tests of the previous two subsections, we conclude that for simulated data, Algorithm \ref{AMM} and \ref{HMAP} are superior to ALS and ADMM in terms of rank and relative error; and for the three real datasets, Algorithm \ref{HMAP} is superior to other three solvers in terms of rank and NMAE except for jester-3, and its running time is also comparable with that of ALS.